tripal/tripal_galaxy/docs/API/api_overview.rst

   // documentation for the meaning of the input arguments. file_usage_add($file, 'my_module', 'workflow1_reads', $sid);

 Now that Drupal is aware of the file there are a few additional steps before we can upload it to Galaxy.
 First, we must ensure that a history exists on the remote Galaxy server.
 Remember, that all workflow submissions use a unique history name.
 We should use that history name to create the history.
-The history is created using the ``tripal_galaxy_get_history`` function which is used to retrieve information about a history, but will also create it if it doesn't exist.
+The history is created using the ``tripal_galaxy_create_history`` function.

 .. code-block:: php